mkawalec/deluge/README.md

-# Deluge is not a Stream
+# Deluge is (not) a Stream

-Rust's streams drive and evaluate items sequentially.
-While this is a simple analog of Iterators, it causes asynchronous operations to take much more time than expected because each future is only driven after the prior one returns a result.
-This library aims to invert that pattern by driving the underlying features concurrently or in parallel, to the desired level of concurrency and parallelism.
-At the same time all the complexity is hidden away from the users behind well known Iterator-like operations.
+Deluge implements parallel and concurrent stream operations while driving the underlying futures concurrently.
+This is in contrast to standard streams which evaluate each future sequentially, leading to large delays on highly concurrent operations.

+The animation below shows an example of mapping over a highly concurrent ten element collection. &#x11F4D8; indicates the time it takes for an underlying element to become available, while &#x1F4D7; the time it takes to apply a mapped operation.

 ![Example of processing using Deluge and Streams](./images/process.gif)